- Benefits & Features

 - Demo Day – Startup Pitch Evaluation Skills

-Upon completion of this program, you will earn six days towards a Certificate with select alumni and tuition benefits.
+Upon completion of this program, you will earn four days towards a Certificate with select alumni and tuition benefits.
 Learn more.

 Participants will get hands-on experience on the following topics through a combination of faculty lectures and immersive case studies, covering the venture capital landscape in depth: